Long Covid Part 10: MCMC Management Protocol

 1. Biomarkers utilized at this clinic:

 Pathology which could be utilized depending on symptoms.
-This is not a screening profile., and are suggestions that may be useful in management
+This is not a screening profile, but a list of tests commonly used.

 FBC, E’s & LFTS- high incidence liver pathology, again IL-6 driven, watch for renal dysfunction